carpentries/instructor-training/episodes/08-motivation.md

 ### Encourage a Growth Mindset

 People vary in their beliefs about the nature of intelligence and skill development.
-In academic environments, people are often praised as *talented* or having *high ability*, and may develop an identity around being a certain "type of person" who has inherent strengths or weaknesses.
+In academic environments, people are often praised as "talented" or having "high ability", and may develop an identity around being a certain "type of person" who has inherent strengths or weaknesses.

 The belief that ability or intelligence is born rather than made -- dubbed a **fixed mindset** by Carol Dweck -- may impact the learning process.
 Broadly, this is a